outofcoffee/imposter/docs/run_imposter_docker.md

 This is the location that the mock engine looks for configuration files (i.e. those with the `-config.yaml` suffix).
 Any files referenced from your configuration files will be resolved relative to this path within the container.

+---

 ## Run container

+To run Imposter, map the path to the configuration files directory to the `/opt/imposter/config` directory within the container.

+    docker run -ti -v /path/to/config:/opt/imposter/config -p 8080:8080 outofcoffee/imposter

 > To get up and running quickly, see the [examples](https://github.com/outofcoffee/imposter/tree/main/examples).

-To start Imposter, simply map the path to the configuration files directory to the `/opt/imposter/config` directory within the container.

-For example:

-    docker run -ti -v /path/to/config:/opt/imposter/config -p 8080:8080 outofcoffee/imposter

-#### Full example
+### Example

 ```shell
 $ docker run -it -p 8080:8080 -v $PWD/example-api:/opt/imposter/config outofcoffee/imposter